 One of the reasons why we should never stop admiring women is their continuous fight for gender equality in this complex world, which, we must say, is still largely anti-feminist.
-Their unstoppable will and bravery are manifested in so many different ways, even the jewelry they wear.
+Their unstoppable will and bravery are manifested in so many different ways, even with the jewelry they wear.
 That is right, women have found a symbolic voice of independence by wearing right-hand rings, known as the trend that stands for female power.
-It is the perfect time to learn more about it, so make sure to have Beyoncé’s “Single Ladies” anthem playing while reading this super-interesting Kobelli article.
+It is the perfect time to learn more about it, so make sure to have Beyoncé’s “Single Ladies” anthem playing in the background while reading this super-interesting article.

 Right-Hand Rings & Trillion Solitaire Necklace

-Back to 2003, De Beers company launched a nationwide campaign called "Raise Your Right Hand”, in order to encourage women to purchase oversized, pricey gems as a way to express their independence and power.
+Back to 2003, the De Beers company launched a nationwide campaign called "Raise Your Right Hand”, in order to encourage women to purchase oversize, pricey gems as a way to express their independence and power.
 The campaign was a call to action for women all around the world, regardless of their age or marital status.

 Right-Hand Ring on Index Finger